redhat-cip/puppet-ceph/README.rst

 Status
 ======

-Developped/tested on Debian GNU/Linux Wheezy, targetting the Bobtail Ceph release.
+Developped/tested on Debian GNU/Linux Wheezy, targetting the Cuttlefish Ceph release.
+This branch is made to deploy Ceph with puppet and eDeploy.

 Features
 ========